-In case of Simple recovery model database is just same as the last backup.
-In this model all the transactions like inserts, updates, deletions and other database activities are committed immediately as and when they take place.
-In this model simply the amount of disc space is required for storing database and it only gets large in the case when numerous transactions take place.
-As there is no need to maintain the transaction history so as a result the speed of execution increases of SQL database.
+In the case of the Simple recovery model, the database is just the same as the last backup.
+In this model, all the transactions like inserts, updates, deletions, and other database activities are committed immediately as and when they take place.
+In this model , the amount of disc space is required for storing database and it only gets large in the case when numerous transactions take place.
+As there is no need to maintain the transaction history, so, as a result, the speed of execution increases of SQL database.

-Now the query processing gets more time for execution and the task execution also gets faster rather than managing logs.
+Now, the query processing gets more time for execution and the task execution also gets faster rather than managing logs.
 However, there is only a single risk in this process that is catastrophic data loss.
-Usually, the success of database depends upon its complete transaction management process.
+Usually, the success of the database depends upon its complete transaction management process.

-Here the SQL Server is managed by more than one organization that that is involved in the transaction.
-In case of full recovery model, the transaction log remains small enough and database performance is improved a lot as enough recoverable information is now available that can help in case of any database mishap.
+Here, the SQL Server is managed by more than one organization that is involved in the transaction.
+In the case of the full recovery model, the transaction log remains small enough and database performance has been improved a lot as enough recoverable information is now available that can help in case of any database mishap.

-Simple and full recovery models are mostly used by the organizations, but sometimes they can get stuck among both and may have to decide that which model is best for them?
-So to test or for the development of a database simple recovery model is appropriate while for any production database requirement, full recovery model can be the suggested, as it can be also supported by bulk-logged recovery model occasionally.
+Simple and full recovery models are mostly used by the organizations, but sometimes they can get stuck among both and may have to decide which model is best for them?
+So to test or for the development of a database simple recovery model is appropriate while for any production database requirement, the full recovery model can be suggested, as it can also be supported by a bulk-logged recovery model occasionally.

-For a small production database, simple recovery model can be suitable, especially when it is a read-only data warehouse model.
-In order to choose the best recovery model for any organization, there are two concepts that can help the organizations one is recovery goals and the other is a requirement for the database along with your capability to manage log backups.
+For a small production database, a simple recovery model can be suitable, especially when it is a read-only data warehouse model.
+In order to choose the best recovery model for any organization, there are two concepts that can help them,one is recovery goals and the other is a requirement for the database along with your capability to manage log backups.

 You should consider recovery goals and requirements for the database to select the best suitable recovery model.
 Following listed questions can help you in answering and identifying the availability, requirement and the sensitivity to data loss:

-If the answer is yes to above-mentioned questions then you should choose the full recovery database model or Microsoft Distributed Transaction Coordinator.
+If the answer is yes to the above mentioned questions then you should choose the full recovery database model or Microsoft Distributed Transaction Coordinator.

-To know the exact pattern following questions must be answered by the organizations:
+To know the exact pattern, the following questions must be answered by the organizations:

-In the following listed conditions Simple recovery model may be used:
+In the following listed conditions, the Simple recovery model may be used: